ast-fortiss-tum/perturbation-drive/examples/models/README.md

 python3 examples/models/train_dave2.py --model=your_name.h5 --epochs=200 --inputs="./relative/path/to/your/inputs/*.jpg"
 ```

-## Requirements on the training data
+### Requirements on the training data

 The training data in the `inputs` folder needs to follow these specifications.

 - For each data points, you will need a .jpg iamge, and a .json file containing the label.
 - The names of the files should be 'record_x.json', 'x_cam-image_array_.jpg', with x representing the frame of this training input.
 - The json file needs to contain the fields `user/angel` and `user/throttle`, detailing the throttle and steering angle during this frame.

+## Example Agent

+The script `example_agent.py` contains the example implementation of an agent based on the dave2 architecture trained on donkey images.
+This agent is used in the `udacity` and `sdsandbox` examples.